tobybatch/kimai2/docs/troubleshooting.md

 ## 500 Server errors

-Around 4/5 of the bugs raised are related to the TRUSTED_HOSTS value.
+Around nine out of ten of the bugs raised are related to the TRUSTED_HOSTS value.
 If you get a 500 then check that the `TRUSTED_HOSTS` environment variable is set to either your hostname or the hostname of your proxy server (nginx etc).
 In the docker-compose environment that is the container name of the nginx container.

 ## Older version